Make the right choice!

 What type of underfloor do I have?
 Screed or wooden floor?

-The underfloor is a key factor influencing the choice of installation underlay.
+The underfloor is a key factor influencing the choice of underlay.
 On mineral substrates, you must apply moisture protection, while the priority on wooden substrates is more on compensating for voids.

 Why do I need moisture protection?